BearToCode/carta/docs/src/pages/api/core.svelte.md

 Type: `DefaultShortcutId[] | true`

-Remove shortcuts by id.
+Remove default shortcuts by id.
 You can use `true` to disable all of them.

+### `disableIcons`

+Type: `DefaultIconId[] | true`

+Remove default icons by id.
+You can use `true` to disable all of them.

 ### `disablePrefixes`

 Type: `DefaultPrefixId[] | true`

-Remove prefixes by id.
+Remove default prefixes by id.
 You can use `true` to disable all of them.

 ### `historyOptions`